Vulcano

 In view of the high concentrations of volcanic gases in the air, the Council of Ministers, during the meeting of December 29, 2021, resolved the declaration of a state of emergency lasting 6 months to allow the implementation of the most urgent interventions to protect the residents of the island.

-Every month, the Civil Protection Department organizes videoconferences with the Centers of Competence responsible for monitoring volcanic activity on Stromboli: the National Institute of Geophysics and Volcanology (Ingv) of Catania, Naples and Palermo and the Department of Earth Sciences, University of Florence.
+Every month, the Civil Protection Department organizes videoconferences with the Centers of Competence responsible for monitoring volcanic activity on Vulcano: the Catania and Palermo sections of the National Institute of Geophysics and Volcanology (Ingv) and the CNR IREA.
 The Department of Civil Protection of the Sicilian Region also participates in the videoconferences.

-According to the phenomena and risk assessments made available by the Centers of Competence, the Department of Civil Protection declares the levels of alert and operational phases in close collaboration with the structure of civil protection of the Sicilian Region, after hearing the opinion, if the timing and mode of evolution of volcanic phenomena allow it, the Commission Great Risks - Volcanic Risk Sector.
+According to the phenomena and risk assessments made available by the Centers of Competence, the Department of Civil Protection declares the levels of alert and operational phases in close collaboration with the structure of civil protection of the Sicilian Region.

 At the end of the videoconferences, the Department issues a document in which the results of the videoconferences are reported.